Harvard-ATG/canvas_course_info/docs/dev.md

 9b.
 To run the server with local settings, add "--settings=dce_course_info.settings.local"
     when your run "./manage.py"

+    Also, make sure you've gone and run pip install -r

 10. Add LTI tool to canvas